endlesspint8/endlesspint8.github.io/_drafts/2016-05-27-going_dutch.md

   <img src="/gallery/2016/dutch/output_2top.gif">
 </p>

-Though I want to be absolutely clear about two things: this is NOT big data AND I know that.
-I simply wanted an excuse to get some more practice with <a href="https://spark.apache.org/docs/1.2.0/programming-guide.html" target="_blank">Spark</a> and running <a href="https://www.vagrantup.com/" target="_blank">Vagrant</a> (partial nerd talk for data tools).

 ## Hello World 2,  or better yet… Hallo Wereld Twee

-Bigrams:

 Single words were a good start but how about something a bit more interesting, perhaps <a href="https://en.wikipedia.org/wiki/Bigram" target="_blank">bigrams</a>.
 It'd be nice to start stringing words together, especially inspired by an authoritative source.